rc2754/ezVolcano/README.md

 ```

 ## Usage
+Use the `Load data file` button to load your data file.
+It can be `.txt` `.csv` `.tsv` or the first sheet of `.xslx`.

+1. First column must be your gene name or other identifier
+2. Second column must be your fold change or other effect size
+3. Third column must be your p-value or other statistical significance value

+Use the `Save plot` button to save all of your datapoints, labels, and aesthetic settings.

+Use the `Save configuration` button to save only your aesthetic settings.

+Example files are available for download in the app.

 ## Authors
 The `ezVolcano` project was developed by Richard Chen in the Proteomics Core Facility at Brown University.